| Vincent

 Conquistador in 1997, and by the end

-of the 2011 season had logged sixty-two productions with San Diego Opera
+of the 2013 season will have logged sixty-five productions with San Diego

 Vincent